andymatsuura/college_salary_prediction/README.md

-# Project Scope</br>
-## Is College Worth the Cost? </br>
+# Is College Worth the Cost? </br>

 ## Overview </br>
 * The college experience is a rite of passage for nearly all high school students, with social and parental pressure to "make something of yourself".
 There have been multiple studies completed demonstrating that indeed one's lifetime earnings for the college educated exceed that of non college educated individuals.
-But what exactly determines the worth of a college degree?
+However, with a job market saturated with college graduates, recent studies have shown that college graduates are largely underemployed (IHE).
+This means they often take and remain in jobs that don't require a degree.
+So what exactly determines the worth of a college degree?
 * The value proposition of college has historically been unquestioned.
 However, recently, with rising tuition rates, increasing student debt, and greater saturation of degree holders in the job market (Champlain), it is less clear whether the value in a college degree is worth it.
 The main considerations would be whether the salary potential is worth the cost of tuition for a degree and the debt repayment required.
 * We created several deep learning models to look at the important features in determining a successful return on investment for college attendance, for example:
   * Public/private control